UDST/urbansim_templates/README.md

 **Architecture:** UrbanSim Templates is a portable Python layer over Orca, UrbanSim, and ChoiceModels.
-Each template encapsulates the data preparation, estimation, and simulation logic for one kind of model step, and persists its settings and estimated parameters in portable configuration files.
-Those files, rather than pickled Python objects, are the interface through which model steps are reloaded, shared, and executed by other compatible engines.
+Each template encapsulates the data preparation, estimation, and simulation logic for one kind of model step, and persists its settings in portable configuration files.
+The project's direction is for those files, rather than pickled Python objects, to carry all estimated model state, so that model steps can be reloaded, shared, and executed by other compatible engines.

 The project maintains and develops: